gsingh237/kubernetes-project/README.md

    helm install nginx-ingress ingress-nginx/ingress-nginx

-   It will create deployment, pods, services, service-account and other resources in nginx-ingress namespace
+   It will create deployment, pods, services and other resources in default namespace

 6. Make entry in /etc/hostname file and check response from abc.com/path1 and abc.com/path2.